Our Commitment to Integrity and Ethics

 Should you have further questions, please email [email protected].

-EthicsPoint is a system created by a third party vendor, NAVEX Global, who is contracted by Global Fund for Women to support a comprehensive and confidential reporting mechanism for our employees, partners, and the people they work with, in line with our policies.
-People can use EthicsPoint as an external mechanism to report any concerns relating to our Safeguarding Commitment or Anti-Bribery and Corruption policy confidentially and anonymously.
+The Speak Up Line is a comprehensive and confidential third-party managed reporting service that permits safe and anonymous reporting to Global Fund for Women.
+It is managed by a third-party vendor, NAVEX Global, who is contracted by Global Fund for Women to support a comprehensive and confidential reporting mechanism for our employees, partners, and the people they work with, in line with our policies.
+People can use EthicsPoint as an external mechanism to report any concern related to our operations.

 Why do we need a system like EthicsPoint?

-• As a feminist fund dedicated to gender justice, Global Fund for Women has a zero tolerance policy towards abuses of power.
-We are committed to conducting our work with honesty, transparency and integrity, and we expect all staff and partners to maintain and uphold our values and the high standards set out in our policies.
+As a feminist fund dedicated to gender justice, Global Fund for Women does not tolerate abuses of power.
+We are committed to conducting our work with honesty, transparency, and integrity, and we expect all staff and partners to maintain and uphold our values and the high standards set out in our policies.

-• Raising a concern can be daunting.
-EthicsPoint’s reporting system is designed to maintain anonymity and help our staff, partners, and the people they work feel more able to report any concerns.
+Raising a concern can be daunting.
+The Speak Up Line is designed to maintain anonymity and help our staff, partners, and the people they work feel more able to report any concerns.

 Reporting – General